wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/index.md

 - Expanding the dataset to all VLPs in the 8x-binned tomogram
 - Rescaling the motivelists for processing 4x-binned data

-Be sure to set up your environment properly before beginning.

 ## External Packages

 During this tutorial we will be using a number of other software packages.